ruby/prism/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to YARP!
+Thank you for your interest in contributing to prism!
 Below are a couple of ways that you can help out.

 ## Discussions